fundamentals MS Teams Tips and Tricks

 • While emojis can be tempting to utilize, keep in mind that these can cause issues for searchability and are not supported in all the areas where a Team’s name gets applied.

-microsoft teams naming with prefixes
+ms teams names with prefixes

 Spaces